RTEMS/rtems-docs/c-user/glossary.rst

     kernel
         In this document, this term is used as a synonym for executive.

+    Last In First Out
+        A discipline for manipulating entries in a data structure.
+See also :term:`First In First Out`.

+    LIFO
+        This term is an acronym for :term:`Last In First Out`.

     list
         A data structure which allows for dynamic addition and removal of